Pick the Right M&A advisor By PAUL HAGER, Partner of ONEtoONE Corporate Finance

 Have you bought, or sold, a business lately?
 If you did, how do you know if you received optimal value on the deal?
+Did you ask an M&A advisor.
 It can take years before the value gained can be objectively measured, or even whether the result was a business success.
 Recent McKinsey and Harvard research shows that nearly 90% of all M&A deals fail to deliver the value expected, or achieve their M&A goals.
 How can this be?

 Well-known, high-profile deals like Daimler-Benz-Chrysler; Time Warner-AOL; Quaker Oats-Snapple; Sears-Kmart; Google-Motorola; Sprint-Nextel, are extreme examples of deals not meeting expectations.
 A number of factors lead to poor M&A results.
 These include: simply paying too much; fundamental cultural mismatch; massive infrastructure incompatibilities; significant redundancies; or no product synergy, whatsoever (i.e., the marriage simply wasn’t ever going to generate products customers would consider more valuable).